mrjones-plip/mrjones-medic-scratch/SshTunnelServer/readme.md

   **A:** If the user is named `alligator-lovely`, open `/home/alligator-lovely/.ssh/authorized_kes` and add your public SSH key on a new line.
 This way you can SSH in to remove any doubt that the server is working correctly.

-* **Q:** I need to add more users after setting this up a first time?
-Can I re-run the script?
+* **Q:** I need to add more users after setting this up a first time - can I re-run the script?

-  **A:** The script is safe to re-run multiple times.
+  **A:** Yes, the script is safe to re-run multiple times.
 Edit the `user.txt` file to only have the new users.

 * **Q:** A user changed their SSH key on GitHub - how do I update their account?